The Invisible Woman (2013 film): Plot

 In 1857, forty-five-year-old Charles Dickens notices eighteen-year-old actress Ellen "Nelly" Ternan while she is performing at London's Haymarket Theatre.
-He later casts her, along with her mother and sister Maria, in a performance of Wilkie Collins's The Frozen Deep at Dickens's Free Trade Hall in Manchester.
+Dickens later casts her, along with her mother and sister Maria, in his three-performance production of Wilkie Collins's The Frozen Deep at Free Trade Hall in Manchester for the benefit of the widow of Dickens's old friend, Douglas Jerrold.
 At a party following the performance, Dickens and Nelly share a moment alone.

 Nelly and her family attend one of Dickens's readings at the Harrow Speech Room.
 Delighted to see Nelly again, Dickens takes the Ternans to Doncaster Racecourse.
 No longer having feelings for his wife Catherine, who is busy taking care of their ten children and does not share his passion for literature, Dickens falls for Nelly.
 Nelly, in turn, is fascinated by Dickens's fame and ideas.

-One morning, Dickens slips out of Gads Hill Place, his country home, and walks to East London to see Nelly in a play.
+One morning, Dickens slips out of Gads Hill Place, Higham, Kent, his country home, and walks to East London to see Nelly in a play.
 Her mother invites him to their cottage.
 Noticing the looks between them, Mrs. Ternan cautions him that she cannot afford to risk Nelly's reputation.
 Dickens responds that he has no intention of compromising Nelly's name.
 After organising a reading and fundraiser to benefit London's "fallen women" and their children, Dickens invites the Ternans to his town house.

 Mrs. Ternan thinks that this blossoming relationship may offer Nelly the financially stable future she would not find on stage, believing that Nelly is not as talented as her sisters.
 Overhearing her, Nelly is angered and confused by her mother's plans for her to become the mistress of a married man.
 Catherine mistakenly receives Dickens's gemstone bracelet for Nelly and is ordered by Dickens to bring it to Nelly.
 Catherine warns her of the pain of being with Dickens, while Nelly is disturbed by his cruelty.

 Dickens and Collins arrive late to Nelly's birthday party and talk her into visiting the house that Collins shares with his mistress, Caroline Graves.
 After demanding to leave, she confronts Dickens about insulting her honour by bringing her there and his suggested arrangement of her being his whore.
 After arguing that he no longer loves Catherine, Dickens asks to enter Nelly's home and kisses her.